A move away from the city presents an opportunity to build a home that interacts with nature and allow for light-filled home design.

 A family leaves the hills behind for a more level Larkspur house, an easy stroll to town.

-Transform a sloping yard into a striking garden.
+How to transform a sloping yard into a striking garden.

 An update on migrating monarchs.